 We Are Growing!

 TFFJ is expanding in 2021 and beyond with planned farm construction and program integrations in Denver and Miami.
-TFFJ is partnering with Denver Public Schools (DPS) and Miami-Dade County Public Schools and major funders in both cities to open farms on multiple campuses within each city beginning in Fall 2021.
+Through funding support secured by our Board, TFFJ is partnering with Denver Public Schools (DPS) and Miami-Dade County Public Schools to open farms on multiple campuses within each city beginning in Fall 2021.